Dogs

 First, try to communicate with the dog owner

-It’s essential that you notify the dog owner of the issue and make several genuine, friendly attempts to solve the issue.
+It’s essential you notify the dog owner of the issue and make several genuine, friendly attempts to solve the issue.

 If that fails, then contact us